Stressed about politics? Here are 5 ways to take care of your mental health

 Lewis says it's a good idea to channel that stress and anxiety into ways we can make a difference.
 That might involve getting more information on specific candidates and the policies they support.
 Here, she emphasizes not to lean on what someone else thinks or says but to rely on "factual or validated news sources and websites."

 "Figure out ways to use your voice," she says.
-"Use that energy to either volunteer with organizations or share some information with other people, and essentially exercising your right to vote."
+"Use that energy to either volunteer with organizations or share some information with other people, and essentially [exercise] your right to vote."

 That said, it's also important to pay attention to whether these feelings of stress and anxiety are overwhelming or getting in the way of daily life.